dgreif/ring/homebridge/README.md

 (notifications can be configured in the settings for the doorbell camera in the Home app)

 `cameraStatusPollingSeconds`: How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
-Defaults to `30`
+Defaults to `20`

 `cameraDingsPollingSeconds`: How frequently to poll for new events from your cameras.
 These include motion and doorbell presses.
-Defaults to `5`
+Defaults to every `1` second.

 ### Camera Setup